datasectj/privacy/privacy.md

-# Privacy Policy for Lina AI
+# Privacy Policy for Lusie AI

 **Last Updated:** December 2024

 ## Introduction

-Lina AI ("we", "our", or "the app") is committed to protecting your privacy.
+Lusie AI ("we", "our", or "the app") is committed to protecting your privacy.
 This privacy policy explains how we collect, use, store, and protect your data when you use our mobile application.

 ## Data Collection

-Lina AI collects the following types of data:
+Lusie AI collects the following types of data:

 ### 1. Food Logging Data
 - Food items you log through the app